Skip to Content

 The Albany Campus' Library provides state-of-the-art Library facilities and technologies.
 We look forward to seeing you in the Library and helping you with your information needs during your time at Massey University.

-The Library is located on the East Precinct of the Albany campus, between the Atrium Building and the IIMS Building.
-The main entrance to the University is through Gate 1 on the Albany Expressway (formerly called State Highway 17) and car parking is available in front of the Quad Building.
+The Library is located on the East Precinct of the Albany campus, between the Atrium Building and the Mathematical Sciences Building.
+The main entrance to the University is through Gate 1 on the Albany Expressway (formerly called State Highway 17).
 Please see the campus maps, transport and parking information for further details.